The covering numbers of rings: Introduction

 \section{Introduction}

-Throughout this paper, all rings are associative, but do not necessarily contain a multiplicative identity.
-A \textit{cover} of a ring $R$ is a collection of proper subrings of $R$ whose set-theoretic union is all of $R$, where $S \subseteq R$ is a subring if $S$ is a group under addition and closed under multiplication; that is, a subring need not contain a multiplicative identity.
-When $R$ contains unity, a unital subring is one that contains $1_R$.
-A ring need not have a cover---consider, for example, a finite field---but, assuming one exists, the ring is said to be \textit{coverable}, and we define the \textit{covering number} $\sigma(R)$ to be the cardinality of a minimal cover.
-If no such cover exists, we say that $\sigma(R) = \infty$.
+In this article, rings are assumed to be associative, but need not be commutative nor have a multiplicative identity.
+Our goal is to study the ways in which a ring $R$ can be expressed as a union of proper subrings.
+Here, we use subring in the weakest sense: $S \subseteq R$ is a subring when $S$ is an additive group and is closed under multiplication.
+In particular, $S$ need not contain a multiplicative identity, even if $R$ itself is unital.
+A \textit{cover} of $R$ is a collection $\mcC$ of proper subrings of $R$ such that $R = \bigcup_{S \in \mcC} S$.
+When such a cover exists, we say that $R$ is \textit{coverable}, and define the \textit{covering number} $\sigma(R)$ to be the cardinality of a minimal cover.
+If $R$ is not coverable, we set $\sigma(R) = \infty$.

 The origin of this problem comes from group theory, where there is an analogous notion of a cover (by subgroups) for a noncyclic group, and covering problems have a long and fascinating history.
 That no group is the union of exactly two proper subgroups is an easy exercise (and, in fact, a Putnam Competition problem from 1969; see \cite[Chapter 3, Exercise 15]{Gallian}).
 The earliest known consideration of covering numbers of groups was perhaps by Scorza \cite{Scorza}, who proved that a group is the union of three proper subgroups if and only if it has a quotient isomorphic to the Klein $4$-group; a nice proof of this result, which has been rediscovered a number of times through the years, can be found in \cite{Bhargava}.